Exclusive - Canada regulator probing TransCanada over safety allegations

 According to a summary document prepared by a senior NEB official, the investigation was reviewing an allegation that TransCanada took several months to repair pipeline damage caused by a construction crew in May 2013 about 150 km (93 miles) north of Calgary, and also failed to report it to the regulator.

-Another allegation describes sloppy repairs to a major line, the North Central Corridor, which serves companies in the oil sands.
+Another allegation describes sloppy repairs to a major line - the North Central Corridor - that serves companies in the oil sands.
 This natural gas pipeline had been damaged following an October 2013 explosion near Wabasca, Alberta.

 TransCanada's network of more than 68,000 km of natural gas pipelines tap into virtually all major gas supply basins in North America.
 It has had some significant ruptures on these lines in recent years, including the 2013 explosion and another in 2014, still under investigation.
 One of the company's brand new lines in Wyoming also ruptured in 2011.